craighagan/ClientVPNSAMLIDP/README.md

-# Integrating AWS ClientVPN with Cognito User Pools
+# Integrating AWS ClientVPN with Cognito User Pools as a SAML IDP

 This package implementes an python/chalice SAML IDP which enables AWS ClientVPN to integrate with a Cognito User Pool for authentication.
 This uses the native